 For days I’ve been reading and posting news stories about the Trump administration’s policy of family separation.
 This policy is the most inhumane and unAmerican thing that the OHM has done to date, but I don’t think he’s done with the outrageous behavior on the subject of immigration yet.
 Not by half, even.
 He can’t stop.
 This is exactly what he campaigned on.
 This is why people voted for him.
 This is what his base wants him to do, punish immigrants to whatever level it takes in order to make the immigrants leave.
 To make asylum seekers go elsewhere.
 This is what his cabinet officers and advisors who have spoken on this subject have been saying for weeks now, that punishment is the goal and self-deportation is the desired outcome.

 So he can’t be done and this practice will continue in some form, possibly in exactly the same way it has been going on for months.
 Going on in our name.
-Rachel Maddow broke down on national television Tuesday night just reading about the tender age shelters, the Trump administration’s euphemism for places where they put babies they’ve torn from their parent’s grasp, or tricked them into surrendering voluntarily.
+Rachel Maddow broke down in tears on national television (Tuesday June 19, 2018) just reading about the tender age shelters, the Trump administration’s euphemism for places where they put babies they’ve torn from their parent’s grasp, or tricked them into surrendering voluntarily.
 So we’ve gotten to a place where talking heads, people trained in the art of maintaining calm in the face of anything the news throws at you, talking heads breaking down in tears at the news that babies have internment camps that they are being sent to.
 Babies.
 In internment camps.
 Let that idea sink in for a few.

 The defenders of these policies have a few valid points.
 The first one is that the parents in question are breaking a law, it is a misdemeanor to cross into the United States except at border crossings.
 A misdemeanor that would not even get you arrested were it not involving the convoluted subject of immigration in the United States.
 This law has almost never been subject to prosecution until now, but the OHM is correct that he can have these people prosecuted, and does want these people prosecuted.
 That is the job of the executive branch of the federal government, 100% his policy in spite of every protestation he has made to the contrary.